matloff/fasteR/README.md

 > The idea here, using **split** on **1:nrow(mlb)**, was a bit of a trick.
 > Actually, it is a common ploy for experienced R coders, but you might
 > ask, "How could a novice come up with this idea?"
 The answer, as noted
-> several times already here, is the programming is a creative process.
+> several times already here, is that programming is a creative process.
 > Creativity may not come quickly!
 In some case, one might need to mull
 > over a problem for a long time before coming up with a solution.
 Don't
 > give up!
 The more you think about a problem, the more skilled you will